ietf/wiki.ietf.org/group/iab/IAB_Decisions.md

 # IAB Decision taking

-IAB decision taking is documented in RFC 2850:
+The requirements for IAB decisions are documented in RFC 2850:

 > 3.5 Decision taking
 >